All Episodes

 How do you feel about the early voting?

-Uh we've gotten all the Republican enthusiasm that we were hoping was going to turn out.
+We've gotten all the Republican enthusiasm that we were hoping was going to turn out.

-You know, there were a few days uh back in uh late uh August where I worried that folks might uh take Republican victories for granted, but I am seeing it from uh college uh age uh students to young couples uh all the way up into grandparents and great grandparents, uh doing everything they can to make sure every single vote uh comes out uh to keep Georgia red.
+But I am seeing it from college-age students to young couples all the way up into grandparents and great-grandparents doing everything they can to make sure every single vote comes out to keep Georgia red.

-We've been hearing a long time that uh Georgia might be trending a little bit blue or purple.
+We've been hearing a long time that Georgia might be trending a little bit blue or purple.

 I've not seen it, but there's an all-out push this year, especially in the gubernatorial race.